ETOSPHERES-Labs/etopay-sdk/sdk/docs/SDK Reference/SDK API Reference.md

 ## Rust

-The Rustdoc API reference is available [here](../rust-docs/doc/sdk/index.html).
-Please consult the tables below for the dependencies between each function.

-## Java

-The Javadoc API reference for the Java bindings is available [here](../javadoc/com/etogruppe/ETOPaySdk.html).
-Please consult the tables below for the dependencies between each function.

-## Rust

-The Rustdoc API reference is available [here](../rust-docs/doc/sdk/index.html).
+The Rustdoc API reference is available [here](../rust-docs/doc/etopay_sdk/index.html).
 Please consult the tables below for the dependencies between each function.

 ## SDK Initialization and Configuration